 City Spray Parks Ready for Fun, Hot El Paso Sun

 No need to sweat the hot El Paso days.
+The city’s spray parks will open for the season on Saturday, April 13.

-City spray parks have quickly become a destination place for family picnics and outings, and chances are there's a one near where you live.
+Since opening just a couple of years ago, city spray parks have quickly become a destination place for family picnics and outings, and chances are there's a one near where you live.

 There are a total of 8 scattered throughout El Paso, one in each of the City Reps Districts.
 So pack up some snacks, sunscreen and a few towels, have the kids throw on their swimsuits and swim diapers, and get to splashing.